wp-plugins/feature-a-page-widget/readme.txt

 1. Choose from three theme-agnostic layouts.
 2. No need to choke down "option soup."
 3. Widget interface shows you which pages have featured images and excerpts.
+4. Uses standard WordPress fields (Title, Featured Image, and Excerpt) that you already know and love.

 == Changelog ==

+= 1.1.1 =
+* Fixed version number and plugin update hook.
+* Added post classes & hAtom markup to widget view (see [thread](http://wordpress.org/support/topic/applying-a-ahover-featured-image-possible?replies=5)).
+If you have customized `fpw_default.php`, you will need to review changes to the template in this version to take advantage of new classes.
+* Added known incompatibilites list to "Other Notes" section.

 = 1.1.0 =
 * Tested for WordPress 3.5 support.